 Flat fee for a one-time financial plan

-You pay a hefty up-front fee -- often many thousands of dollars -- for a glossy write-up of your total financial empire, complete with recommendations for action.
+You pay a hefty up-front fee -- often in the many thousands of dollars -- for a glossy write-up of your total financial empire, complete with recommendations for action.

 How compensation can taint the advice you get

-You'll find that most planners mix and match these income options, with the end result -- surprise! -- that it's difficult to do a side-by-side comparison of financial pros.
+You'll find that most planners mix and match these income options, which -- surprise! -- makes it difficult to do a side-by-side comparison of financial pros.
 Don't be misled by simple labels.
 Ask planner candidates exactly how they will be paid.
 "Fee-only" should mean that the planner accepts no sales or trading commissions.
 Ask directly to be sure.

 "Fee-based" and "fee-offset" are not the same as "fee-only."
 The fundamental basis of these relationships is a fee, but subsequent commissions are also part of the package -- either charged on top of fees ("fee-based") or subtracted from fees ("fee-offset").

-In the best case, even a well-intentioned commission-based planner might overlook the best option for you if he or she isn't trained and paid for selling it.
-In the absolute worst case, commission-only planners are thinly disguised salespeople with no interest at all in your finances -- beyond selling you the one product for which they are most highly compensated.
+In the best case, even a well-intentioned commission-based planner might overlook the best option for you, if he or she's not trained and paid for selling it.
+In the absolute worst case, commission-only planners are thinly disguised salesmen with no interest at all in your finances -- beyond selling you the one product for which they are most highly compensated.

-Folks with a net worth of less than $100,000 will have a much tougher time finding a fee-based planner.
-Moreover, if they're just looking for occasional advice, an annual, asset-based fee is usually an expensive proposition relative to the payback.
-An hourly charge usually makes more sense in this case.
-If this is your situation, expect to take a little more time and effort to find a good planner.
-You probably won't get one knocking on your door.
+Folks with a net worth less than $100,000 will have a much tougher time finding a fee-based planner.
+Moreover, if they are just looking for occasional advice, an annual, asset-based fee is usually an expensive proposition relative to the payback.
+An hourly charge usually makes more sense.
+If this is you, expect to take a little more time and effort to find a good planner.
+It's unlikely that one will knock on your door.

 The bottom line

-Whether you have $1,000, $10,000, or $10 million to your name, you need to understand how the people who give you advice are paid, because the answer really does determine the difference between good and bad counsel.
+Whether you have $1,000, $10,000 or $10 million to your name, you need to understand how the people who give you advice are paid.
+The answer really will determine the difference between good and bad counsel.